senresearch/MatrixLM.jl/paper/paper.md

 # State of the field

-Multivariate methods such as factor analysis, principal component analysis, partial least squares discriminant analysis, and clustering are commonly used to capture correlation structure across features.
-[@eriksson_chemometrics_2004; @chen_guide_2022; @lee_plsda_2018].
-While
-useful for summarizing high-dimensional data, these approaches may reduce interpretability and make it harder to obtain familiar statistical quantities such as effect estimates, confidence intervals, and hypothesis tests.

-Matrix linear models (MLMs) provide a complementary framework that jointly models sample-level and feature-level covariates within a bilinear regression model.
-MLMs are related to linear modeling approaches such as those in the LIMMA ecosystem [@ritchie_limma_2015], which fit separate models for each feature and borrow information across features using empirical Bayes methods.
-In contrast, MLMs incorporate feature-level information directly into the regression model, allowing researchers to examine how sample characteristics relate to structured feature annotations within a single analysis.

-General-purpose software for fitting matrix linear models remains limited.
-Ecosystems such as `BioConductor`[@huber_bioconductor_2015] and tools like `GLM.jl` [@glmjl] support high-throughput data analysis and regression modeling and can, in principle, be used to fit MLMs via vectorized  formulations based on Kronecker products.
-However, in practice,this approach is often impractical for large datasets due to computational and memory requirements and does not preserve the data's natural structure.
+The best-known software ecosystem for high-throughput biological data analysis is Bioconductor [@huber_bioconductor_2015].
+We are not aware of any package that provides the ability for large scale bilinear models in this ecosystem.
+The LIMMA family of packages [@ritchie_limma_2015], fits separate linear models for each feature and borrws information across features using empirical Bayes methods.
+While they use sample or individual level information, they do not use feature annotations in their modeling, that is central to MLMs.
+In the plant breeding literature, bilinear models are often used for assessing gene-environment interactions.
+The best known packages are `metan` [olivoto_metan_2020] and `Bilinear` [santantonio_blinear_2022], but neither are suited for high-throughput phenotypes, although they provide other more specialzed features such as missing data imputation using the EM algorithm.
+In principle, general-purpose packages such as `GLM.jl` [glmjl] and `MixedModels.jl` [alday_mixedmodelsjl_2026] could be used to fit bilinear models using the Kronecker product formulation of MLMs.
+In practice, this is impractical because the Kronecker product approach has memory requirements beyond standard workstation hardware.

-MatrixLM addresses this gap by providing a dedicated Julia implementation that avoids explicit Kronecker-product formulations.
+MatrixLM addresses these gaps by providing a dedicated Julia implementation for high-throughput biological data that avoids explicit Kronecker-product formulations.
 It also offers a clear interface for specifying row and column covariates, efficient estimation, and interpretable statistical summaries.

 # Software design